-Warnings are given as in classroom including missing 3 minutes of their own time and completing behaviour forms.
-All consequences and behaviour incidents should be recorded and shared with class teacher.
+Warnings are given in line with the guidance shared above; including the child missing 3 minutes of their own time and completing the associated behaviour forms.
+All consequences and behaviour incidents should be recorded and shared with the class teacher.
 Class teachers will support the MDSA team in ensuring pupils in their care behave well in all areas of the school.

-Repeated incidents at lunchtime may result in exclusion at lunchtime, red letters and possible exclusions in line with the behaviour pathway.
+Repeated incidents at lunchtime may result in exclusion at lunchtime, Consequence Letters and possible exclusions in line with the behaviour pathway.